Tents For Camping Reviews and Guide

 Freestanding design: Many tents for camping are now made with the freestanding design.
 These do not need tent stakes to set the tent up, which helps when pitching and needing to move the tent in a better spot before staking.
 Its a great design for shaking out the dirt and crumbs too, by giving it a shake before packing away.

-Loops and Pockets: These you will see as advertised as gear loops and pockets for gear.
-Loops are useful for hanging a lantern or light from the ceiling of the tent and other items off the floor.
+Loops and Pockets: These you will see advertised as having gear loops and pockets for gear.
+Loops are useful for hanging a lantern or a light from the ceiling of the tent and other items off the floor.
 Interior pockets can be found in some of the best tents for keeping small items inside which helps with organizing bits and bobs.

 3 Or 4 Season Tents: Many tents are 3 season tents that cover weather protection for the summer spring and fall.